-MSCT will administratively withdraw the student from the program in the event that a student is absent for fourteen (14) consecutive calendar days.
+MSCT will administratively withdraw the student from the program in the event that a student is absent for fourteen (14) consecutive calendar days without notifying MSCT of the reason for the absences.
 MSCT will then automatically consider the student as having unofficially withdrawn from the program.